 - Get rid of your Teflon coated pots and pans.

 - Use a dish cloth instead of a sponge.

 - Bring fewer containers into your home.
 Be sure to recycle those that you can’t reuse.

 - Compost your food waste.

 - Make your own salad dressing, mustard, mayonnaise, and other condiments.
 It’s not that hard.
-My e-book, Off the Shelf, features an assortment of recipes to help you learn to make your own staples at home.

 - Cook double batches.
 Eat one lasagna tonight, freeze one for the crazy busy day that’s tempting you to turn to fast food.

 - Switch to bulk teas that can be made with a tea strainer.
 No bags, no packaging, and no risk of ingesting plastic.

 - Take shorter showers.
 Less hot water used, less energy used.

 - Switch to less chemically laden soaps and shampoos, or try your hand at making your own.